✨ September Sale! ✨

 Should I play the lotto and day trade

 If I was a douchebag and wanted to make more money I wouldn’t be saying this.
-It would be pretty easy to run an account like this and highlight big stock picking wins, fail to mention the losses, and never share a careful audit of how I perform against the market.
+It would be pretty easy to run an account like this and highlight big stock picking wins, fail to mention the losses, and never share a careful audit of how I perform overall relative to the market.
 It would look good.
 I could sell access to my future picks or my trading system.
 I’d highlight my lavish lifestyle, make splashy posts about huge gains I’ve had in the market, invite people to join my inner circle of day trading experts.
 Does that sound familiar?

 And ironically, none of the above actually requires beating the market, just crafting a message that appears like winning.
 Yet there ARE some winners.
 I’m sure I’ve met and talked to some of them.
 That’s because there’s randomness in the market.
 If everyone is picking stocks at random we know some of those stock pickers will outperform.
 But was it skill or luck?
 Those who win are quick to credit their system, skill, knowledge, or research.
 Of course they would.
 They put in the work, it paid off in profit.